How to Get In

 - Spring semester: October 1

-The first class requires one half-day on campus.
-There is one required clinical, which requires students to complete approximately 135 hours.
-This clinical can usually be arranged close to where students live.
+The first class requires one half-day orientation.
+There is one required clinical, which requires students to complete approximately 60 hours.
+This clinical experience is arranged by the student.

 Undergraduates interested in careers as school nurses can enroll in the 18-credit School Nurse Certification Program and become eligible to apply for licensure through the Wisconsin Department of Public Instruction.
 BSN@Home students may complete some of the requirements concurrently with their degree work and complete the remainder after graduation by re-enrolling as University Special students.